SpectacularAI/3dgs-deblur/README.md

 ## Data

-### Raw inputs

-Assumed to be in the directory `data/inputs-raw`.
-Processed by running `./scripts/process.sh`.

-Another option is directly using the processed data, which is trainable with Nerfstudio.

 ### Processed inputs

-The inputs directly trainable with our fork of Nerfstudio are in `data/inputs-processed`.
+The inputs directly trainable with our fork of Nerfstudio are in stored in `data/inputs-processed`.
 Its subfolders are called "datasets" in these scripts.

+The data can be downloaded by first installing: `pip install gdown==4.7.3` (to avoid https://github.com/wkentaro/gdown/issues/291) and then running

+    python download_data.py processed-all
+    # or 'synthetic-all' for a quicker test

+### Raw inputs

+Alternatively, you can download the raw input data (`data/inputs-raw`) as

+    python download_data.py processed-all

+and reprocess it with

+    pip install spectacularAI[full]
+    ./scripts/process.sh

 ## Training